powerlinks/api/source/includes/_reportingapi.md

 The API Key header is the temporary API Key from the previous step, while the POST body's 'name' is a descriptive name for the persistent key.

 This will return a json response, where the ID is the numeric ID of the persistent key.

-Finally, the persistent API Key can be retrieved by issuing a GET request to
+Then, the persistent API Key can be retrieved by issuing a GET request to

 **https://api.powerlinks.com/api-keys/&lt;API KEY NUMERIC ID&gt;**